Kennyatu23/digital-rain-cpp/index.md

 - .h files: Header file which contains declarations of methods (functions), classes, varibles and constants but not actual code (implementation).
 Works as an interface for the code, lets other files know what methods and classes are availible.
 Has the declarations, has no actual code of what methods do and is shared between files.

-A bullet list:

-- algorithms

-- some code example and explain

--
-- iterators

--
-## Algorithm
-Hyperlinks look like this: [GitHub Help](https://help.github.com/).
-You can add an impage that has been uploaded to the repository in a /docs/assets/images folder.

 <img src="https://raw.githubusercontent.com/Kennyatu23/digital-rain-cpp/main/docs/assets/images/DigitalRain.png" width="400" height="300">